Lady Elliot Island Itinerary

 Days 2–4: Lady Elliott Island—Great Barrier Reef Marine Park

-After breakfast, take a scenic flight over the Great Barrier Reef to Lady Elliott Island where we'll spend three days exploring the southern tip of this natural wonder.
+Travel overland this morning from Brisbane to Hervey Bay, making stops along the way, and board our a scenic chartered flight to Lady Elliott Island.
+Fly directly over the Great Barrier Reef to land on the island where we'll spend three days exploring the southern tip of this natural wonder.
 The barrier reef stretches over 1,400 miles along the coast of Queensland in the Coral Sea, comprising 900 islands and more than 2,900 individual reefs.
 It is the world's largest coral reef and home to an extraordinary variety of marine life—earning it designations as a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.
-Lady Elliott Island is a coral cay situated within the most highly protected protected Green Zone.
+Lady Elliott Island is a coral cay situated within the most highly protected Green Zone.
 The island's sole lodging is a family-run ecolodge focused on reef health and sustainability (including using 100% renewable energy).
 The waters are famous for an abundance of manta rays, turtles and other spectacular marine life that dwell on a pristine stretch of coral.

 Day 5: Lady Elliott Island / Cairns / Daintree Rain Forest—Cape Tribulation